jColeChanged/genetic/README.markdown

 # genetic

-A while back Roger Alsing [wrote a program which evolved the mona lisa](http://rogeralsing.com/2008/12/07/genetic-programming-evolution-of-mona-lisa/).
+A while back Roger Alsing [wrote a program which evolved the Mona Lisa](http://rogeralsing.com/2008/12/07/genetic-programming-evolution-of-mona-lisa/).
 I decided to write a similar program which accomplishes the same sort of goal: evolving an image.
 I use a different approach, but the biggest difference between my program and Roger's is that I provide a GUI.

 ## Usage